camlee/power-meter/esp32-viewe/docs/SCOPE_AND_ROADMAP.md

   readings. `In - Out` is net battery power when both channels are available;
   `Aux` remains independent.
-- Accept readings from multiple source implementations behind one contract: realtime simulation, the ESP32 ADC, and an interim Arduino Uno UART bridge.
+- Accept readings from multiple source implementations behind one contract: realtime simulation, the ESP32 ADC, and a versioned UART sensor interface.
 - Carry source health, sample age, channel presence, and optional direct duty cycle with every source.
 Validate finite and physically plausible values for all sources, including the local ADC, while preserving finite raw